-Singapore is one of the biggest e-commerce market in Southeast Asia despite being a small island nation.
-To date, the worth of the Singapore business to consumer (B2C) e-commerce market is $4.9 billion.
+Singapore is one of the biggest e-commerce markets in Southeast Asia despite being a small island nation.
+To date, the worth of the Singapore business-to-consumer (B2C) e-commerce market is $4.9 billion.
 It is expected to increase at a compound annual rate of 8.35% in 2021.
-On average a shopper spent $1,456 online every year.
+On average, a shopper spent $1,456 online every year.

 The E-Commerce Market Size

-In Singapore, about 3.3 million people shop in the e-commerce market and the expected revenue from the market in 2021 is USD $2,793m.
+In Singapore, about 3.3 million people shop in the e-commerce market and the expected revenue from the market in 2021 is USD 2,793m.
 The revenue is expected to grow at a compound annual growth rate of 9.9% between 2021 and 2025.
-Such growth should project the market volume of USD $4,079 million by the year 2025.
+Such growth should project a market volume of USD 4,079 million by the year 2025.

 How Covid-19 has Impacted the Singapore E-Commerce Market

 Singapore retail industry did not have much hope of expansion even before the coronavirus crisis started in 2020.
 In January 2020, Singapore’s retail sales reduced by 5.3% year on year.

 However, Singapore’s e-commerce platforms grew throughout the first 6 months of 2020.
 During that period, the total web visits increased by 23%.
 In the first half of 2020, an average Singaporean spent about S$113 on a single online transaction.